Things to do in DC — See the Cherry Blossoms

 The nearest metro station is the Smithsonian Metro.
 However, from the Smithsonian Metro to the Jefferson Memorial is about a mile.
 The FDR and the MLK Memorials are even further.
 Many people feel that one of the best things to do in DC is to take a Cherry Blossom Tour by pedicab.
 Nonpartisan Pedicab can show you all the monuments and take you to the best vantage points for great photos.

 Driving to the Cherry Blossoms

 Don’t drive.
 There is a lot of traffic when the cherry blossoms are in full bloom.
 If you must drive, you will possibly find parking near the Jefferson Memorial.
-There are three free lots, but at full bloom they fill up quickly.
+There are three metered parking lots, but at full bloom they fill up quickly.
 Otherwise, keep driving down towards Haines Point.
 There is a $1 shuttle from the Jefferson Memorial that will take you back and forth from Haines Point.

 How Long Will the Cherry Blossoms Last

 Not long.
 Now that they are in full bloom, they will probably have lost all their petals by the end of the weekend.
 They may not even last that long.

 Food and Restrooms around the Tidal Basin